Raythonic/watiba/README.md

 <div id="command-hooks"/>

 ## Command Hooks
-Hooks are pre- or post- functions that are attached to a _command_ _pattern_, which is a regular expression (regex).
+Hooks are pre- or -post functions that are attached to a _command_ _pattern_, which is a regular expression (regex).
 Anytime Watiba encounters a command that matches the pattern for the hook, the hook function is called.

 All commands, spawned, remote, or local, can have Python functions executed **before** exection, by default, or **post hooks** that are run **after** the command.
 (Note: Post hooks are not run for spwaned commands because the resolver function is a post hook itself.)
 These functions can be passed arguments, too.